 Factors like age, breed, and health can all present unique challenges when learning to cut your dog's nails at home.
 Take a look at some of the types of nails that might be a bit more challenging to get the hang of.

 How to Cut Black Dog Nails

 Cutting white dog nails is hard enough, but what about dogs with dark or black nails where you can’t see that pink quick inside.
+Learning how to tell where the quick is on dog nails is challenging when the claws are black.
 Are you just guessing?
 Seems crazy, right?